mattcollier/noxious/docs/protocol-specification.md

 Noxious Messaging Protocol Specification
 ==================================
+###Encryption and Digital Signatures
+All encryption and digital signatures are based on 3072 bit RSA public/private keys.
 ###Message Types
 There are two types of messages Noxious uses to communicate: introduction, and encryptedData.